Title: Secondary School Educator

 Susan Haley Rogers has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of science education.

-As Dr. Rogers progressed through her career, she taught advanced placement chemistry at Airline High School in Bossier City, Louisiana, for four years until accepting the position of Instructional Coordinator for the Math, Science & Technology Program for Caddo Schools in Shreveport 2008-2009 and then the promotion to Supervisor of Science-High School, between 2009 and 2013.
-After receiving a Doctor of Education in curriculum and instruction from Texas A&M University in 2014, she served as an instructor for the Department of Education at Centenary College of Louisiana from 2017 to 2018.
+As Dr. Rogers expanded her course offerings, she taught advanced placement chemistry at Airline High School in Bossier City, Louisiana, until accepting the position of Instructional Coordinator for the Math, Science & Technology Program for Caddo Schools in Shreveport 2008-2009, and then the promotion to Supervisor of Science-High School, between 2009 and 2013.
+In 2014, Dr. Rogers completed her dissertation “Investigating Student Satisfaction and Retention in Online High School Courses” to earn an EdD in curriculum and instruction from Texas A&M University in College Station, Texas.
+Then she served as an instructor for the Department of Education at Centenary College of Louisiana from 2017 to 2018.

-An exceptional Marquis listee, she has been selected for inclusion in the 25th edition of Who’s Who of American Women and the 1st edition of Who’s Who of Emerging Leaders.
+Dr. Rogers continues to support students, teachers and administrators, developing exemplary practices and innovative strategies.
+Her research interests are virtual learning platforms, educational technologies, STEAM topics (science, technology, engineering, arts and mathematics) and reinventing pre-service teacher programs.
+As an exceptional Marquis listee, Dr. Rogers has been selected for inclusion in the 25th edition of Who’s Who of American Women and the 1st edition of Who’s Who of Emerging Leaders.

 Contact Dr. Rogers: